Qovery/documentation/website/guides/engineering/terraform-not-the-golden-hammer.md

 I specify dependencies in Terraform with this exact order.
 I run the “terraform apply” command to deploy this stack.
 A few min later, wowww it works, that is amazing, I'm super excited!

-A few days later, I need more resources so I update the number of worker nodes in EKS.
+A few days later, I need more resources, so I update the number of worker nodes in EKS.
 I run once again the “terraform apply” command.
 But for some reason, Cloudflare API doesn't answer and I got completely stuck there without the possibility to update with Terraform this field because of linked dependencies.

 Same for Helm, I've multiplied the number of charts I wanted to deploy.
 If for some reason I have a problem with some, I may be unable to update values I wanted to update on others' charts, even if it shouldn't be that important.